 Every business wants to get customers, keep them and add to their number but it's never easy.
-In the first of a four-part series, Andrew Miller of the Royal Mail explains how to attract customers in the first place
+In the first of a four-part series, we explain how to attract customers in the first place

 Making that first connection can be tough.
 You've only got the briefest moment to grab someone's attention and win them over.
 A thoughtless word could see them walking away before you have the chance to show them what you have to offer.